The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning

-\paragraph{Learning Curves for $W\IP^4$-Hypersurfaces: } After this long digression on clarifying terminology, let us now return to the problem of machine-learning \eqref{wp4data}.
 Let us take 25\% random samples as training data $\cT$, establish a neural network which is a simple MLP with 3 hidden layers: a linear layer of size $5 \times 50$ (i.e., a $5 \times 50$ matrix transformation of the 5-vector input), followed by an element-wise sigmoid transformation, and then a linear layer of size $50 \times 10$, before summing up to an integer.
-This choice is purely ad hoc and merely to illustrate.
-A more serious thing to do would be, as mentioned above, to optimize the network structure and the hyperparametres such as the sizes of the matrices in the linear layers.
+This choice of hyper-parameter 50 is purely ad hoc and merely to illustrate.
+A more serious thing to do would be, as mentioned above, to optimize the network structure and the hyper-parameters such as the sizes of the matrices in the linear layers.
 To be completely explicit, we will explain the {\sf Python} \cite{python} code in detail, as we have always done with software throughout the book.

 As mentioned, the great thing about {\sf SageMath} \cite{sage} is that its core language is Python-based and we even execute Python from within {\sf SageMath} (by, for instance, calling \verb|sage -ipython| as with our early {\sf Macaulay2} \cite{m2} example in the previous chapters).
 One could also run a {\sf Jupyter} notebook from which one can run the ensuing code, after all, WWJD is our guiding question.

 We begin with the usual preamble of calling the necessary {\sf Python} packages: `numpy' for numerical recipes, 'scipy' for scientific computing, 'matplotlib.pyplot' for plotting, `pandas' for data analysis and `random' for random number generation: